 - Using Sound Connect we can stream the project, direct from our timeline, to your computer or device enabling you to watch it live and direct us with any changes you’d like.

 - From our cloud platform you can watch, comment(at specific timecodes) and download your content all within your browser.

-- Depending on budget and who you’d like to attend the review we can hire one of our affiliated studios located around the UK, this gives you a more client facing environment for when executive producers and others want to attend the final sign off in person.
+- Depending on budget and who you’d like to attend the review we can hire one of our affiliated studios located around the UK, this gives you a more client facing environment for when executive producers and others want to attend the final review and sign off.

 The final deliverables will depend on what the specs are for your project.
-Typically they can be a stereo or 5.1 surround mix, music and effects(M&E) mix and stem mixes.
+Typically they can be a stereo and 5.1 surround mix, music and effects(M&E) mix and stem mixes.
 All these will be delivered to you via secure FTP for you to download and perform the final layback.

 Flexibility is the key to our workflow and we understand that each project and client is unique so we offer a number of options to suit your needs and budget.